 Each of the shell metacharacters (see Chapter 2 [Definitions], page 3) has special meaning to the shell and must be quoted if it is to represent itself.
-When the command history expansion facilities are being used, the history expansion character, usually '!', must be quoted to prevent history expansion.
-See Section 9.1 [Bash History Facilities], page 103, for more details concerning history expansion.
+When the command history expansion facilities are being used (see Section 9.3 [History Interaction], page 115), the history expansion character, usually '!', must be quoted to prevent history expansion.
+See Section 9.1 [Bash History Facilities], page 113, for more details concerning history expansion.

 There are three quoting mechanisms: the escape character, single quotes, and double quotes.